wkhere/stackless/Doc/library/stdtypes.rst

 .. method:: str.find(sub[, start[, end]])

-   Return the lowest index in the string where substring *sub* is found, such that *sub* is contained in the range [*start*, *end*].
+   Return the lowest index in the string where substring *sub* is found, such that *sub* is contained in the slice ``s[start:end]``.
 Optional arguments *start* and *end* are interpreted as in slice notation.
 Return ``-1`` if *sub* is not found.

 .. method:: str.format(*args, **kwargs)

    Perform a string formatting operation.
-The *format_string* argument can contain literal text or replacement fields delimited by braces ``{}``.
+The string on which this method is called can contain literal text or replacement fields delimited by braces ``{}``.
 Each replacement field contains either the numeric index of a positional argument, or the name of a keyword argument.
-Returns a copy of *format_string* where each replacement field is replaced with the string value of the corresponding argument.
+Returns a copy of the string where each replacement field is replaced with the string value of the corresponding argument.

       >>> "The sum of 1 + 2 is {0}".format(1+2)
       'The sum of 1 + 2 is 3'